 We know that we celebrate Chanukah to commemorate the victory of a small group of people over oppressors who wanted to destroy their way of life.
 We also remember the wonderful miracle of the oil in the cups of the Holy Temple’s menorah, oil that was only enough to burn for one day, but miraculously burned for eight days.

-The Deeper Meaning of Chanukah
+The Deeper Meaning Of Chanukah

 The ancient Greeks had their own idea of a deity (in fact they had many), but couldn’t handle the concept of one G-d who not only creates the world every moment, but who involves Himself with man’s day to day life and moral behavior.
 They believed that although G-d created everything, He now sits back and lets man take over with his own human strength and power.
 Everything physical was glorified and spirituality was relegated to the back seat if it was acknowledged at all.
 The Greeks didn’t want to physically destroy the Jewish people.
 Torah study was permitted as an intellectual exercise and most of the commandments were ok on a practical level.
 They just didn’t want G-d in the picture.

-However, there were three commandments whose observance incensed the Greeks – observing the Sabbath, blessing the new month, and circumcision.
+However, there were three commandments whose observance incensed the Greeks – observing the Sabbath, blessing the new month (Rosh Chodesh), and circumcision.
 It was the inner meaning of these particular commandments that they couldn’t tolerate.
 Sabbath observance is a testimony that G-d is the creator.
 Blessing the new month is an affirmation that G-d controls time.
 Circumcision is a declaration that the physical and spiritual are fused together.

 Chanukah was a time of intense spiritual darkness not just for the Jewish people but for anyone who acknowledged G-d’s existence and Divine providence.
 But somehow, people fought back because, with their intense faith, they knew that G-d would not abandon them.

-What Chanukah Says to Me
+What Chanukah Says to Me As A Grieving Mother

-Similar to the commandment of circumcision, Chanukah tells me that the physical and spiritual are linked together.
+Circumcision – Chanukah tells me that the physical and spiritual are linked together.
 Jacob’s physical life is over for now, but spiritually he is alive.
 His spiritual soul and physical body will once again be reunited and this will occur at exactly the time that G-d wants it to happen.

 The lights of Chanukah tell me that Jacob won’t be gone forever.
 And when that happens, I going to give him lots of hugs and kisses.